yev-d/tutos/ROS/Tutorial-001/Determine-IP-addresses-of-Master-and-Slave.md

 ## Step 3: Get RPi3b IP-address

-Open new terminal window and connect to RPi3b using SSH with password **ubuntu**:
+Open new terminal window and connect to RPi3b using this SSH login and address with this password **ubuntu**:

 ```